Gokulr08/Gokulr08/README.md

 I am also working on different projects and freelancing, taking all types of projects to learn new things and improve.

 I play chess, with a current ELO of 500.
 My short-term goal is to reach 1000 soon (if you want to play with me, just email me, and I'll send a challenge link).
-Maybe I plan to join the TN Chess Association and start playing in tournaments(not sure)....
+Maybe I plan to join the TN Chess Association and start playing in tournaments(not sure 😅)....
 In my free time, I do reading books (i like to keep my cupboard full of books).
 I also play badminton and have just started learning Hindi, both writing and reading.

-I also keep a journal where I write about my experiences, dailylife, and how I’m growing.
-It helps me stay focused on my goals and learn from each step I take 🤵🏻🖤...
+I also keep a journal where I write about myself, experiences, dailylife, and how I’m growing.🤵🏻🖤...

 Skills: